• Menu

 • Food Stories

-One of the things that gives Korean cuisine such a distinctive character is fermentation.
-Two of the primary ingredients in this dish, kimchi and gochujang paste, are the result of fermentation of vegetables, particularly chillis.
+One of the things that give Korean cuisine such a distinctive character is fermentation.
+Two of the primary ingredients in this kimchi-jeon/pancake/waffle dish, the kimchi and the gochujang paste, result from the fermentation of vegetables, including cabbage, peppers, and chillis.
+It can be an acquired taste for some, but this will be a lifetime relationship once acquired.

 Servings: 4 people